TOKYO – Guide to 10 Extraordinary Neighborhoods

 Shibuya

 New day, new epitome: The legendary Shibuya crossing was on the menu.
-I took the Ginza-line from Ueno to Shibuya – just the name made me shiver in anticipation of being totally overwhelmed.
+I took the Ginza line from Ueno to Shibuya – just the name made me shiver in anticipation of being totally overwhelmed.

 Spoiler alert: I wasn’t.
 At all.
 It was people crossing streets.
-Many people crossing streets.
+Many people cross streets.
 But not overwhelming masses of people.
 Nonetheless, I bought a coffee at Starbucks, got a seat at the window, and waited to be overwhelmed.
 The lights were red, people were waiting.
 The lights turned green, people were crossing.
 Wow.
 How was that different from crossing streets anywhere else?
 Yes, it was many people, but not more than on 5th Avenue or Oxford Street or Champs-Elysées.

 Shibuya Crossing at Akihabara at Tokyo in Japan